 Each winter, before it gets too muddy, we load up the green frost fans onto our Bobcat, a somewhat precarious proposition, and then schlep them into place in the vineyard.
 There they sit through the winter, squatting silent in the rows, waiting for the chance to do their job come spring.

 During dormancy, grapevines are amazingly frost tolerant, so much so that Spring frosts can come in one of two types.
 The most common is the radiative frost: on calm nights, the ground cools more quickly than the air above, trapping the cold air and creating an inversion layer.
 Like water, this cold air collects in low spots.
 The “top” of the inversion layer is usually around 20 feet off the ground, hence the propellers on tall poles you see in most vineyards.
-The idea is to break up the inversion by grabbing the warmer air above and mixing it with the colder air below.
+The idea of Griffin is to break up the inversion by grabbing the warmer air above and mixing it with the colder air below.
 This will warm the vines only a degree or two, but it’s just enough to keep the buds from freezing and save the crop.
 Sprinklers are another control option: when timed just right, wetting the vines down will cause them to stay warm since water gives off heat as it freezes.
 But California’s severe drought has certainly curtailed sprinkler use.

 The second type of frost is advective.
 This is when a mass of cold air moves into a region ahead of, say, a winter storm with origins in the Arctic.
 There is not much to be done when one of these types of frosts occur since the air is uniformly cold throughout.
 This is why the damage was so extensive in 2008 – a weather system moved in and the ambient air temp was 25º F. The future of an entire vintage burnt to a crisp in a couple of cold mornings.
 Dramatically damaging, advective frosts are fortunately rare in our California growing region.